Risk of Injury to a Minor

 - Risk of injury investigations do not always take place during business hours, so we are available 24/7

 - Over 25 years defending risk of injury to a child charges

 - We will do everything possible under the law to protect your liberty, and we focus on results that work

 - Reasonable rates and payment plans

 - Our clients come first

-If you have been charged with a risk of injury to a minor offense in Fairfield County, Attorney Allan F. Friedman can answer your questions and develop a strong strategy to defend you.
+If you have been charged with a risk of injury to a minor offense in Fairfield County, or throughout the state of Connecticut, Attorney Allan F. Friedman can answer your questions and develop a robust strategy to defend you.
 Your first consultation is always free.
 He provides each of his clients with personal attention and clear communication, and his rates are reasonable.
 Payment plans are available.
-Stamford risk of injury attorney Allan F. Friedman also represents people in Bridgeport, Weston, Westport, Fairfield, Wilton, Cos Cob, New Canaan, Darien, Norwalk, and Greenwich, among other Connecticut cities.
 Call us at (203) 357-5555 or contact us via our online form to schedule an appointment.
-Attorney Friedman also is available to assist you if you need a drug crime lawyer or representation in fighting charges related to theft, drunk driving, assault, domestic violence, disorderly conduct, and many other crimes.